 So, one random day, I grabbed my gun, a single bullet, and quietly snuck out the backdoor like I was going to the store.
 No notes explaining my decision.
 No cryptic text messages secretly pleading for help.
 I just needed the pain to stop.

 I drove to a spot that symbolized my pain, hoping it would give me the extra boost of confidence I needed to blow my head off.
 The next few hours were terrifying but mostly sad.
 I sat in my truck bawling my eyes out as I tried to piece together how things had gone so terribly wrong.
 The reasons for wanting to die seemed obvious, but there had to be some motivation to go on living.
 My analytical side decided to make a list.
 I grabbed a pen and an old Chick-Fila receipt and scribbled down two words: My Kids.

 I am not going to lie and say it was because my kids would miss me.
 Hell, Steve would be a way better dad, because he would have made their mother much happier.
 Lots of kids have lost their dad and gone on to do just fine.
 The real reason was I didn’t want them to wear the scarlet “S” of my suicide.

 The decision was made.
 I tossed the gun in the passenger seat, crushed the paper in my fist, and sobbed uncontrollably.
-The existential cage match ended in a draw; too afraid to end my life and to sad to go on living.
+The existential cage match ended in a draw; too afraid to end my life and to depressed to go on living.
 But something was undeniably different.